This is one of my comfort mixing rums for Tiki drinks.

 Angostura bitters are more aromatic than bitter and is the backbone of all bitters i think, and despite all great and fun bitters out there, i don´t know what we would do without Angostura.

-This is a yummy drink with a comfort mixing rum that is very reasonably priced.
+This is a tasty drink with a comfort mixing rum that is very reasonably priced.